 - Deliver cases of bottled water to a local shelter or the Red Cross – you could also call ahead and ask if there are other emergency supplies that would be helpful to donate

-How to Create Your Advent Calendar / Service Project Calendar
+How to Make Your DIY Advent Calendar / Service Project Calendar

 To put together this service project, you can use ANY Advent calendar you'd like, say, with little paper bags or fancy envelopes or hanging on a string with some pretty paper (see above)….. the sky is the limit on your creativity on this one.